Universality for two-dimensional critical cellular automata: Outline of the proof

 \subsection{Upper bounds}

 The overall approach of the proofs of the upper bounds mirrors that of previous works (see for example~\cite{AL,GG99,vEH}).
-First we obtain a lower bound of the form $\exp\big(-O(p^{-\alpha})\big)$ for the probability that a droplet at a particular intermediate scale (which is roughly $p^{-\Theta(1)}$) is (almost) internally filled, where `internally filled' is defined as follows.
+First we obtain a lower bound of the form $\exp\big(- p^{-\alpha + o(1)} \big)$ for the probability that a droplet at a particular intermediate scale (which is roughly $p^{-\Theta(1)}$) is (almost) internally filled, where `internally filled' is defined as follows.

-\begin{definition} A set $X\subset\Z^2$ is \emph{internally filled} by $A$ if $X\subset [X\cap A]$.
+\begin{definition} A set $X \subset \Z^2$ is \emph{internally filled} by $A$ if $X \subset [X \cap A]$.
 The event that $X$ is internally filled by $A$ is denoted $\ifill(X)$. \end{definition}

+We remark that in the older bootstrap percolation literature this event was referred to as $X$ being `internally spanned' by $A$.
+However, following~\cite{BBM3D,BBDCM}, we will reserve that term for a different notion, see Definition~\ref{de:ispan} below.

-In fact, as alluded to before the definition, normally we show that certain droplets are not quite \emph{exactly} internally filled, but \emph{almost} internally filled, where we use this terminology informally to mean that sites within distance $O(1)$ may be used to help fill the droplet.
+As alluded to before Definition~\ref{de:ifill}, we will in fact usually show that certain droplets are not quite \emph{exactly} internally filled, but \emph{almost} internally filled, where we use this terminology informally to mean that sites within distance $O(1)$ may be used to help fill the droplet.
 The resulting loss of independence is not a problem, because the events are increasing and we bound them using Harris's inequality.

 The key step in the proof is a bound of the form